-REEd is a university-based intermediary with deep ties to the K-12 education community.
-We are committed to moving research findings into practice and to building the capacity of education systems to improve teaching and learning and to reduce inequities.
+REEd is a university-based intermediary with deep ties to the TK–12 education community across the state.
+We are committed to moving research findings into practice and building the capacity of education systems to improve teaching and learning with the goal of reducing education inequities.
+We do this by testing professional growth systems for building capacity and using research practice partnerships to spread and deepen this work in many districts across the state and beyond.

 The Reading and Academic Development (RAD) Center was established in 2015 to better understand and support the academic and educational needs of school-age children with learning and developmental difficulties pertaining to reading.